-Attachment packages can vary but mine came with a crevice tool, an upholstery tool, a car-detailing crevice tool/dusting brush, a charging dock, and two ion battery packs.
+Attachment packages can vary but ours came with a crevice tool, an upholstery tool, a car-detailing crevice tool/dusting brush, a charging dock, and two ion battery packs.
 It has a low and a high power with a high power being on a 1-minute timer, which is new.
-You can also flip a switch to change from carpet to hard floors which changes the suction and the brush roll speed.
+You can also flip a switch to change from carpet to hard floors which changes the suction and the brush roll speed.-

-It’s also a magnet for pet hair on hard floors and carpet but it’s agitation is pretty good for cordless vacuum doing quite well with fine debris on carpet.
-All of these tests were done in both low and high power and I didn’t find any instance where the high power was strictly needed since the DuoClean nozzle relies less on air flow than other cordless vacuums but rather than on the mechanics of the floor head.
-All that to say that its low power was quite enough power.
+It’s also a magnet for pet hair on hard floors and carpet but it’s agitation is pretty good for a cordless vacuum, doing quite well with fine debris on carpet.
+All of these tests were done in both low and high power and we didn’t find any instance where the high power was strictly needed since the DuoClean nozzle relies less on air flow than other cordless vacuums.
+The Shark relies rather on the mechanics of the floor head.
+All that to say, that its low power was quite enough power.

-For example, Shark has reduced its power on low power to 24 CFM at the wand which now matches the Dyson v10 on its low power setting giving it 43 minutes and 32 seconds per battery on suction only attachments for a whopping 87 minutes total or 2834 per battery, 57 minutes total, on low power with the cleaner head attached, and 1331 per battery, or 27 minutes total on high power with the cleaner head attached, which is pretty good even before you factor in the extra battery.
+For example, Shark has reduced its power on low power to 24 CFM at the wand which now matches the Dyson V10 on its low power setting giving it 43 minutes and 32 seconds per battery.
+This is pretty good, even before you factor in the extra battery.
 But as you can see it also makes the Shark F80 the best cordless vacuum for battery life that we have tested yet.

-I should also mention that its power on high power is pretty significant, reaching 84 inches of suction and 38 CFM of airflow at the wand, which is above average for cordless vacuums on both counts.
-I initially thought the multiflex feature was just a gimmick but I do find it’s intuitive and helpful for getting under beds and other furniture and I do actually use it.
+We should also mention that its power on “high power” is pretty significant, reaching 84 inches of suction and 38 CFM of airflow at the wand.
+This is above average for cordless vacuums on both counts.
+We initially thought the multiflex feature was just a gimmick but we do find it is intuitive and helpful for getting under beds and other furniture and we do actually use it.

 The bin size is kind of a pro in that it’s just a little above average at 2 and 3/4 cups.
-This is compared to the Dyson V8 at 2.5 cups which I consider the average amount.
-I liked how springing the bin release was, but like other cordless vacuums, you do occasionally have to fish out stuck debris but not quite as much as other cordless vacuums.
+This is compared to the Dyson V8 at 2.5 cups which we consider the average amount.
+We liked how “springing” the bin release was, but like other cordless vacuums, you do occasionally have to fish out stuck debris but not quite as much as other cordless vacuums.